Contact Us for availability and scheduling

 I emphasize the importance of the dialog and personal involvement in my classroom, one-on-one advising.
 Specifically, I believe that both dialogues between students and between students and myself as a teacher creates a rich learning environment.
 Students must feel comfortable and safe within the classroom especially among diverse groups.
 Inclusion is a priority.
 Many of my students have used their own experiences and struggles, turning them into very powerful art pieces that made the rest of the students aware and understand the particular subject.
 Race, gender issues, violence, abuse, psychological disorders, cultural identity, etc. are just some of the topics students have used to work on.

 I strive to understand the inner workings of each of my students so that I can pose the right question.
-I believe that we as educators must know how to ask the right questions in order to provoke students’ thinking and their creativity.
 We must use students’ specific knowledge and experiences when creating new suggestions and critique.
 I strive to be familiar with diverse knowledge in order to expand learning possibilities through cross-curricular and multidisciplinary opportunities.
 I strive to possess up to date knowledge, on as many different subjects as possible, current developments in Art, as well as current global issues, as to involve students through real life experiences.
 We have a responsibility to continuously seek new diverse knowledge.
 We have to possess extensive knowledge on a subject in order to direct and show students possible ways for executing the piece.
 At the same time we should invoke curiosity and desire within each student for asking relevant questions and “what if”.
 Finally, I believe that part of my job as an educator should be to make students perceptive of their previously unknown Self-abilities and their ability to create what was previously viewed as impossible (due to the imposed limits by, usually by society and culture, of what one can and is permit to do, as well as encourage their unique way of thinking.
 The ability to invoke the impossible in each student is my metric of success.

-It is our responsibility to educate a new generation of artists that will do their best in an attempt to revolutionize contemporary art.
-I believe that this is possible through extensive education of diverse knowledge and freethinking reasoning, meaning the Multidisciplinary curriculum.
-We must ask questions that we do not have answers to and not teach only the questions we do know the answers to.
+Contemporary art practice is possible only through extensive education of diverse knowledge and freethinking reasoning, meaning the Multidisciplinary curriculum.
+We must ask questions that we do not have answers to and not teach only the questions we know the answers to.

 Jelena Berenc Studio